thliebig/openEMS-Project/doc-src/concepts/dispersive.rst

 RF/microwave engineering, in FDTD, they mainly act as calculation tools rather than providing physical interpretations.
 The required parameters are obtained by numerically fitting the model to measured material response curves for the purpose of simulations.
-Both first-order and higher-order models are supported, using one or more sets of parameters.
+Both single-term and multi-term models are supported, using one or more sets of parameters.
 There are many
 "degrees of freedom" in the fitting process.
-If a first-order fit fails to produce the desired curves, more parameters can be added until one obtains a satisfactory fit.
+If a single-term fit fails to produce the desired curves, more parameters can be added until one obtains a satisfactory fit.